Monday, December 31, 2012

 Petro-Vietnam moved out, and the old six story chancery building with the rooftop helipad was torn down.
 Some of the land next door is now commercial, and today a neighboring high rise towers above the current consulate.

 Same block today.
-Much of old embassy is a new park for consulate at far right.
-(Photo: Wikipedia)
+Much of old embassy is new park for consulate at far right.
+(By Mztourist License: CC BY-SA 3.0 No changes)

 In keeping with its new consulate status, there are fewer staff here.
 Yet, there’s no discounting the importance of the place.
 Right down the street stands the former Presidential Palace, where the war ended.
 Next door is the French consulate.
 Across the street, the British Consulate.
 These old foreign powers may not call the shots in Southeast Asia anymore, but western consulates still occupy some of the most exclusive real estate in town.